-To contribute to the pedestrian amenity of the all activity streets by providing a uniform and consistent weather protection element within the streetscape.
+To contribute to the pedestrian amenity by providing a uniform and consistent weather protection element within the streetscape.

-The facades of all development with an interface to the public realm are to provide a continuous weather protection canopy along the full length of the facade that:
+The entrances shall have a continuous weather protection canopy along the full length of the façade that:

 - a.
-Extends out over the pedestrian pavement a minimum width of 3 metres from the building facade. - b.
-Has a minimum head clearance of 3 metres above pedestrian pavement level. - c.
-Has a maimum facia height of 600 millimetres.
+Extends out over the pedestrian pavement from the building façade. - b.
+Has a minimum head clearance of 3 metres above pedestrian pavement level.

-apartment entrances located in the street frontages to increase activation awnings are to be constructed to a level that provides weather protection
+Apartment entrance located in the street frontages to increase activation

+Awnings are to be constructed to a level that provides weather protection